colonyengine/colony/README.md

 NOTE: cl-opengl has a feature in it to work around an INTEL GPU bug that causes a severe performance problem in most cases where people aren't using the buggy intel driver.
-While you aren't required to perform the actions in this note if you do the performance of V will be much better.
+While you aren't required to perform the actions in this note, if you do the performance of V will be much better.
 V disables this feature in V's asd file.
 However, if there are cl-opengl fasls which have been pre-cached, they need to be recompiled.
 So, first recursively remove ~/.cache/common-lisp/*